Baking & Pastry Arts

 - Complete an admissions application to Central Piedmont.

-- Submit an official high school diploma as well as college transcripts to the Admission/Records Center.
+- Submit an official high school diploma as well as college transcripts to Admissions & Student Records.

-- Completed all required developmental studies courses must be completed before beginning CUL, HRM, and BPA prefix courses.
+- All required developmental studies coursework must be completed before beginning CUL, HRM, and BPA prefix courses.

 - Consult with an academic advisor regarding course placement.